Australia’s NOT Bad Things

 But nothing surprised me more about geckos than when I found out it was them that make the really loud “CHUCK, CHUCK, CHUCK” noise at night.
 Cute little geckos.
 Big noise!

-Praying Mantis Update.
+Praying Mantis Update

 In my last post about intruders I suggested that in all probability the Praying Mantis is my favourite insect.
 I am currently rethinking that theory after watching the following video…………